michael-rutledge/.rut_profile/README.md

 # Installation / How to Use

-1. Change directory to your home directory.
+1. Change directory to your home directory

     *   `cd` or `cd ~`